mikecaisey/cachegrinder/README.md

-# cachegrinder
+# cachegrinder - An Xdebug Cachegrind translator (WIP)

-Translate PHP Xdebug Cachegrind files into JSON nodes and edges
+Cachegrind (a subset of Callgrind) has a context free grammar used to make declarative statements that describe time and memory costs of a prcedure.
+In the context of this repository the statements of time and memory costs are captured using Xdebug as PHP files and functions are executed by the interpretor.
+In this discussion the execution tree is of Wordpress.

 // All nodes joke chart